Goosoe/DiyWatch/Readme.md

 The final objective is to have a clock relying solely on the atmega 328p chip and the other necessary external components (not dependant on the arduino board).

-The clock will display time, temperature and altitude plushave an alarm and a chronometer feature.
+The clock will display time, temperature and altitude plus have an alarm.

 # FAQ